noramurakozy/SETChallengePrivacyPolicy/README.md

 # SET Challenge Privacy Policy

-This is a github page to host the privacy policy of my game: SET-Challeng
+This is a github page to host the privacy policy of my game: SET-Challenge